davidcroda/cast-media-center/README.md

 Torrents must use x264 video and 2-channel AAC audio to play on the chromecast.
 Transcoding was causing problems and is disabled at the moment.

-Work in progress.
+**Work in progress.
 Most likely will not work for you.
+Programmers only**

+TODO:

+ - Switch rtorrent with transmission, manage torrents via json rpc api https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt
+ - Restore transcoding features
+ - Implement subtitles